 Roos van der Vliet (b.
 1985) is a Dutch artist, based in Arnhem, the Netherlands.
 She got her BFA in 2009, and has been painting ever since.
-Her work has been exhibited throughout Europe and the USA.
+Her work has been exhibited throughout Europe, the USA and Australia.
 Although she doesn’t consider herself a hyperrealist, she does get lost in the details every time she paints.
 She wants to get so close to the reality she’s presenting, that it almost feels real.
 The eyes must look back, hair must look like it’s touchable.
 It has something to do with the feeling of alienation she gets when looking at the world around her.
 Life is so enigmatic, and by watching it from close up, reproducing that reality, it seems to give her more control over it.
 Like when she’s creating something real, it makes her more real.

 About 'Allegory of the moon' “For my new soloshow ‘Allegory of the moon’ at BeinArt gallery, I let myself be influenced by The romantic movement from the 19th century in general and a by a poem by Sylvia Plath - the moon and the yew tree (1961) – in particular.
 The romantic era, an era of literature, music and especially art always spoke to me.
 The overwhelming power of nature over men is so important to comprehend even now, decades later.
 In the light of climate change and carbon footprints too large for our own good we cannot afford to see industrialization and domestication as progress instead of the disruptive power it really is.
 We must look within to find the right path.